 New Horizons offers Family Education groups at our Midtown Recovery Program in Muscogee County.
 This group is designed for family members who are seeking to better understand and support a loved one recovering from addiction.

 Journey to Recovery is a semi-independent living program in Columbus that provides help to men and women struggling with addiction in a supportive living environment.
 Residents are assisted with achieving sobriety and employment.
 Two Crisis beds are available for persons just entering treatment and three transitional housing beds for persons needing to continue their aftercare in a safe and structured environment.
 This program also contains two transitional housing apartments for women transitioning from treatment to aftercare as part of the Women’s Treatment and Recovery Services Program.

-The Shelter Plus Care Program is a scattered-site housing program funded by the Department of Housing and Urban Development and the Department of Community Affairs.
+The Shelter Plus Care Program is a scattered-site housing program located in Harris County and funded by the Department of Housing and Urban Development and the Department of Community Affairs.
 Rent is subsidized for those who qualify through documentation of homelessness and a mental health/addictive disease diagnosis.

 Case Managers provide assistance with medication monitoring, doctor appointments; daily living skills, housekeeping, shopping and other related needs in order to maintain the consumer within the community.